About the competition

 Online entries

-Go to taxsuperandyou.gov.au/entryform to complete your entry online.
+Go to taxsuperandyou.gov.au/entryform to submit your entry online.
 Ensure all fields in your entry form are complete, and files attached, before submitting your entry.
 If people are shown in your entry, make sure you attach a completed film or photo consent form for each person.

 Postal entries